 While video gaming has become quite pervasive in our society, there is still a large gulf between the technologies and experiences of arcade gaming versus home console gaming.
-Console games and computers need to support a variety of applications and games, thus they use generic input devices (e.g., controllers, keyboard and mouse) that can be easily repurposed.
+Console games and computers need to support a variety of applications and games, hence they use generic input devices (e.g., controllers, keyboard, and mouse) that can be easily repurposed.
 Yet generic input devices fail to produce meaningful gestures and gaze awareness for people playing together for two reasons: First, everyone is looking at a common screen rather than each other, thus gaze awareness has the added cost of looking away from the screen.
 Second, generic input devices lock people's hands and arms in relatively similar hand postures and spatial locations, thus people fail to produce useful awareness information in a collaborative setting.

-Conversely, arcade games often use dedicated tangible input devices (e.g., gun, racing wheel, motorcycle, etc) to provide the behavioural and visceral affordances of gestures on real world objects for a single specialized game.
-Yet specialized tangible input devices (e.g., power glove, steering wheel) are expensive: they only work with a small number of games, and several input devices must be purchased if multiple people are to play together.
-Even when meaningful gestures can be created with these tangible input devices, people are still looking at a screen rather than each other; the spatial cues of gestures are lost since they are performed in mid air rather than on the display surface.
+Conversely, arcade games often use dedicated tangible input devices (e.g., guns, racing wheels, motorcycles, etc) to provide the behavioural and visceral affordances of gestures on real- world objects for a single specialized game.
+Yet specialized tangible input devices (e.g., power gloves, steering wheels) are expensive: they only work with a small number of games and several input devices must be purchased if multiple people are to play together.
+Even when meaningful gestures can be created with the tangible input devices, people are still looking at a screen rather than each other; the spatial cues from gestures are lost because they are performed in mid-air rather than on the display surface.

-This paper contributes multimodal co-located tabletop interaction as a new genre of home console gaming, an interactive platform where multiple people can play together using a digital surface with rich hand gestures normally only seen in arcade games with specialized input devices.
-Our behavioural foundations show that allowing people to monitor the digital surface, gesture and speech acts of collaborators, produces an engaging and visceral experience for all those involved.
-Our application of multimodal co-located input to command and control (Warcraft III) and home planning (The Sims) scenarios show that single user games can be easily repurposed for different game genres.
-Consequently, this work bridge the gulf between arcade gaming and home console gaming by providing new and engaging experiences on a multiplayer multimodal tabletop display.
-Unlike special purpose arcade game, a single digital table can become a pervasive element in a home setting, allowing co-located players to play different game genres atop of it using their own bodies as input devices.
+This article contributes multimodal co-located tabletop interaction as a new genre of home console gaming, an interactive platform where multiple people can play together using a digital surface with rich hand gestures that are normally only seen in arcade games with specialized input devices.
+Our behavioural foundations show that allowing people to monitor on the digital surface, the gestures, and speech acts of collaborators produces an engaging and visceral experience for all those involved.
+Our application of multimodal co-located input to command and control (Warcraft III) and home planning (The Sims) scenarios show that single-user games can be easily repurposed for different game genres.
+Consequently, this work bridges the gulf between arcade gaming and home console gaming by providing new and engaging experiences on a multiplayer multimodal tabletop display.
+Unlike special-purpose arcade games, a single digital table can become a pervasive element in a home setting, allowing co-located players to play different game genres atop of it using their own bodies as input devices.